anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/05_Singleton_Design_Pattern.md

 #### Why Singleton:

-* Application-wide configurations like file paths, environment settings, or limits should come from one source.
+* App settings like file paths, limits should come from same source
-* Singleton ensures that every module accesses the same configuration object.
+* Singleton give one common config object to everyone

 ---